ENCODE-DCC/mirna-seq-pipeline/docs/installation.md

 ## Caper

-For running the pipeline we recommend using [Caper](https://github.com/ENCODE-DCC/caper) that wraps Cromwell in an easier to use package.
+For running the pipeline we recommend using [Caper](https://github.com/ENCODE-DCC/caper).
+Caper github page has extensive documentation on how to use caper on various platforms.

 ## croo